eltonCasacio/go-grpc/README.md

 ## About this repository

-This is a simple server that allows register courses and categories.
-(CRUD)
+This is a simple CRUD to register courses and categories through the gRPC communication.

 ## Run this project
 To execute this project we'll use Evans and Sqlite <br />